sandwich-coder/CubeDimAE/README.md

 ### Datasets

-The datasets used in the experiment are as follows:
+Datasets used in the experiment are as follows:

-1. S-curve
+1. S-curve (2-dimensional)
-2. Swiss roll
+2. Swiss roll (2-dimensional)
-3. Mobius strip
+3. Mobius strip (2-dimensional)
-4. Hollow sphere
+4. Hollow sphere (2-dimensional)
-5. Solid sphere
+5. Solid sphere (3-dimensional)

+They are toy datasets whose complexities, or intrinsic dimensions, we all agree on.

 !['readme_figures/datasets.png' not found](readme_figures/datasets.png)